-Stop drafts and energy loss by sealing the gaps around your home’s exterior doors.
-Expert step-by-step advice for installing door weather stripping, door sweeps and door shoes.
+How to install door weather stripping to stop drafts and energy loss, sealing the gaps around your home’s exterior doors.
+Expert step-by-step advice for installing door weather stripping, door sweeps, and door shoes.

 The products used to seal between a door and its jambs and top are the same as those used for sealing windows.
 For in-depth information about the various types of materials used for weatherstripping, see Weather Stripping Doors & Windows.